bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.
+> Being weak is nothing to be ashamed of… Staying weak is !!

-> — Might Guy —
+> — Fuegoleon Vermillion —

 </div>